Waiting area with door open

 Navigation and Itinerary

-First things first, plan your route in advance.
+First things first, plan your route.
 Knowing where you’re headed and where the rest stops are can save you a lot of trouble.
 Use apps or GPS to find rest areas, gas stations, and even scenic spots for breaks.

 Another tip is to be flexible with your itinerary.
-While it’s good to have a schedule, being too rigid can add stress.
+While having a schedule is good, being too rigid can add stress.
 Allow time for unexpected stops—you never know when the urge might hit!
 Plus, these breaks can be great opportunities to stretch and enjoy the scenery.

 Packing Essentials

-Carry an empty bottle just in case you can’t make it to a restroom in time.
+Carry an empty bottle if you can’t reach the restroom in time.
 And though it might sound obvious, wear comfortable clothes.
 Tight clothing can make bladder discomfort worse.

 Comfort and Convenience